microsoft/AppConsult-WinAppsModernizationWorkshop/Manual/README.md

 ### Scenario
 Contoso Expenses is an internal application used by managers of Contoso Corporation to keep track of the expenses submitted by their reports.
 Modernizing this application is necessary in order to enhance employee efficiency when creating expenses reports.
 Many of the requested features could be easily implemented with the Universal Windows Platform.
 However, the application is complex and it's the outcome of many years of development by different teams.
-As such, rewriting it from scratch with a new technology isn't an option on the table.
+Which means, rewriting it from scratch with a new technology isn't an option on the table.
 The team is looking for the best approach to add these features but, at the same time, reusing the existing codebase.

 ### The project
 Contoso Expenses is a desktop application, built with WPF and .NET Framework 4.7.2.
 It's leveraging the following 3rd party libraries: